Betty Lee Sung

-Betty Lee Sung (October 3, 1924 – January 19, 2023) was an American activist, author, and professor at City University of New York (CUNY).
+Betty Lee Sung (October 3, 1924 – January 19, 2023) was an American activist, author, and professor at City College of New York.
 As a scholar of Asian American studies, her several publications on Asian American race issues have been recognized as an influential force in advancing the rights of Asian Americans and immigrants in the United States.
-Sung was awarded an honorary doctorate from the State University of New York Old Westbury in 1996.
+Sung was awarded an honorary doctorate from the State University of New York at Old Westbury in 1996.

 Biography

 Born in Baltimore, Maryland, on October 3, 1924, Sung's interest in the history of Chinese Americans was shaped by her own experience as a child of Chinese immigrant parents.
-When Sung was nine, her father briefly took the family back to their hometown, Taishan, but the family returned to Washington D.C. before Guangdong was captured by the Japanese during World War II.
+When Sung was nine, her father briefly took the family back to his hometown, Taishan, but the family returned to Washington D.C. before Guangdong was captured by the Japanese during World War II.
 While growing up in Washington D.C., Sung and her family faced discrimination as Chinese immigrants.
 The treatment towards Chinese people in the United States was so severe that Sung recalled how her family largely avoided public areas like the movies or swimming pools.